RBrooksDK/MAL1/06 Validation methods and performance metrics/README.md

 ## Topics
 This lecture will cover several machine learning methodologies:

-- The train/test-methodelogy (already presented)
+- The train/test-methodelogy
-- The Validation set methodology (already presented)
+- The validation set methodology
 - The cross-validation methodology
 - The leave-one-out-methodology